JODA-Explore/JODA/README.md

 - (String) `CONCAT(String,String)`: Concatenates two strings.
 - (Bool) `SCONTAINS(String,String)`: Returns true if first string contains the second.
 - (Bool) `STARTSWITH(String,String)`: Returns true if first string starts with the second.
+- (Number) `FINDSTR(String,String)`: Returns the position of the second string in the first string, or -1 if it is not contained.
+- (String) `SUBSTR(String,Number,Number)`: Returns a substring of the given string.
+The first number is the starting position of the substring, the second (optional) number is the length of the substring.
+If the second is not given, everything until the end is returned.
 - (Bool) `REGEX(String,String)`: Returns true if first string matches the regular expression defined in the second.
 - (Array(String)) `REGEX_EXTRACT(String,String)`: Returns a list of strings within the first parameter, matched by the regular expression in the second.
 - (String) `REGEX_REPLACE(String,String,String)`: Replaces all matches, within the first string, of the regular expression, defined in the second parameter, with the third string.